Altered state of consciousness: Definitions

-As a working definition for neuroscientific research, it might suffice to presume that most people have a strong intuition concerning which variability in their everyday wakeful state feels normal to them.
-This variability of experience is considered as normal fluctuation, while any state that is experienced to diverge significantly from it can be called an ASC.
-From an experimental perspective, it is also reasonable to compare ASC conditions to a baseline state – a state subjectively judged as average, or normal.
-The comparison with a 'normal' baseline requires that the ASC under investigation is of relatively short duration (minutes to hours), which differentiates ASCs from most pathological conditions.
-Importantly, it has been emphasized that an ASC is not a mere quantitative change in a single cognitive function (e.g. elevated arousal).
-Instead, it is a multidimensional phenomenon.
-Thereby, the relative intensity of multiple consciousness aspects constitutes a 'phenomenological pattern' characterizing a particular state.
-Such 'patterns' have also been referred to as relative changes in the '(basic) dimensions of consciousness'.
-For empirical research, such patterns correspond to a multivariate combination of independent 'consciousness factors', which can be quantified via questionnaires.
-The 'phenomenological pattern' results from the factor structure of the applied psychometric assessment, i.e. the individual ratings, or factor scores, of a questionnaire.

 History

 History of utilization of ASCs

 Altered states of consciousness might have been employed by humans as early as 30,000 years ago.
 Mind-altering plants and/or excessive dancing were used to attain an ecstatic or mystic state.
-Examples of early religious use of altered states of consciousness are the rites of Dionysos and the Eleusinian Mysteries, as well as yoga and meditation.
+Examples of early religious use of altered states of consciousness are the rites of Dionysus and the Eleusinian Mysteries, as well as yoga and meditation.
 Followers of various shamanic traditions "enter altered states of consciousness in order to serve their community."
 Terence McKenna has suggested that the use of psychedelic mushrooms in prehistoric times has led to the "evolution of human language and symbol use".
-Some theorists propose that mind-altering substances, such as Soma, might have pushed the formation of some of the world's main religions.
+Some theorists propose that mind-altering substances, such as soma, might have pushed the formation of some of the world's main religions.

 Meditation in its various forms is being rediscovered by modern psychology because of its therapeutic potential and its ability to "enable the activity of the mind to settle down".
-In Psychotherapy techniques like hypnosis, meditation, support psychological processes.
+In psychotherapy, techniques like hypnosis and meditation support psychological processes.